frto027/EyeTrackingPlugBS/Readme.md

 - [ ] Release the quest mod.

+Some dev related note
 - [ ] Work with [OpenXR Feature Manager](https://beatmods.com/mods/314).
+- [ ] Pickup a proper fps for record file.

 ## Pickup a mod name